Summer Workshop on the Dynamic Brain: Application FAQs

 Who should apply for the course?

-The course is intended for upper level graduate students and postdocs.
+The course is intended for upper level PhD students and postdocs.

 I am currently in my final year of my undergraduate program, but I will have graduated by the time of the course and I plan to start graduate school in the fall.
 Am I eligible?